MRGGRD

 Installing MRGGRD

-Download the source code: [mrggrd.f90]
+Download the source code: [mrggrd.f90] or [rfm_grd_class.py]

-Then compile with any generic Fortran compiler, eg
+If using the Fortran code, compile with any generic Fortran compiler, eg

 gfortran mrggrd.f90 -o mrggrd

-which will create an executable mrggrd
+which will create an executable file mrggrd

-Running mrggrd
+Running MRGGRD

 mrggrd R-MRGGRD: Running MRGGRD v.2.0 Input .grd filenames (max= 10) ending with <CR> File# 1: file1.grd File# 2: file2.grd File# 3: <CR> Spectral range (<CR>= 727.6000: 792.1750 [cm-1]): <CR> Output file: common.grd New grid: Range= 727.6000 792.1750 [cm-1] Total, Used pts= 129151 4192 3.25% R-MRGGRD: Successful Completion